-When one speaks of the PSX, reference is often made to the Playstation 1.
+When one speaks of the PSX, reference is often made to the PlayStation 1.
 This is incorrect.
 Although PSX was the code name of the PS1, the PSX name was later officially given to a special and rare video recorder from Sony.
 But not only that.
-The PSX is in fact a hybrid device.
+The PSX is, in fact, a hybrid device.
 In addition to a digital video recorder, it was also a game console.

 The PSX was launched by Sony in 2003 as a versatile video recorder that could play a wide variety of content.
 It was primarily aimed at consuming video.
 It had S-video, composite video and RF inputs.
-It could be connected to both TV dish and antenna to record and even edit TV programs.
+Furthermore, it could be connected to both TV dish and antenna to record and even edit TV programs.
 It could also be connected to a PSP to transfer and edit photos, videos and music via the available USB ports.

 The PSX was released in eight retail configurations during its lifespan; the 5000 series (with an embossed logo on top and gray stripe at the back) shipped with 160 GB Hard disk drives, while the 7000 series (with a colored logo on top and black stripe at the back) contained 250 GB drives.
 Software updates were made available by disc and download.